-The overall spatial strategy for West Berkshire will deliver the spatial vision and strategic objectives for the District over the Plan period and inform the preparation of Neighbourhood Plans (NDPs).
+The overarching spatial strategy for West Berkshire will deliver the spatial vision and strategic objectives for the District over the plan period and inform the preparation of neighbourhood plans (NDPs).
 The strategy:

-- directs development to areas of lower environmental value - optimises the use of previously developed land - optimises the density of development to make the best use of land whilst conserving and enhancing the distinctive character and identity of the built, historic and natural environment
+- a. directs development to areas of lower environmental value - b. optimises the use of previously developed land - optimises the density of development to make the best use of land whilst conserving and enhancing the distinctive character and identity of the built, historic and natural environment

-The overall approach to development will be based on three spatial areas:
+The development approach will be based on three spatial areas:

 - Newbury and Thatcham

-- Fastern Area
+- Eastern Area

 - North Wessex Downs AONB

-The focus of development in each spatial area will follow the District-wide settlement hierarchy set out in policy SP3 which takes account of the function and sustainability of settlements across the District and promotes sustainable communities.
+The focus of development, in each spatial area will be required to follow the District-wide settlement hierarchy set out in Policy SP3 which takes account of the function and sustainability of settlements and promotes sustainable communities.

-There will be a presumption in favour of sustainable development and redevelopment within the settlement boundaries of those settlements identified in Appendix 3 and outlined on the Policies Map.
-Outside of settlement boundaries land will be treated as open countryside where development will be more restricted, as set out in Policy DC1.
+Development and redevelopment within the settlement boundaries of those settlements identified in Appendix 2 and outlined on the Policies Map will be supported.
+Outside of settlement boundaries land will be treated as open countryside where development will be more restricted, as set out in Policy DCM1 and DM35.

-In each spatial area opportunities will be taken to make the best use of previously developed land with higher densities of development in locations such as town centres, where the extent and capacity of supporting infrastructure, services and facilities is the greatest.
+In each spatial area, opportunities should be taken to make the best use of previously developed land with higher densities of development in locations such as town centres, where the extent and capacity of supporting infrastructure, services and facilities is the greatest.